 For the first few months, we had little interest from other staff.
 Now, seven months into our school year, we finally have teachers seeking us out for information and ideas on PBL.
 We were recently approached by staff from two entire grade levels expressing their interest in utilizing PBL next year.
 For us, this is profoundly exciting.
 Our tiny seed that we planted last summer has started to sprout.
 It has a long way to grow, but with the right nourishment, we will see a beautiful bloom in the not too distant future.

-Please feel free to follow our journey at our Byron 5th blog.
-And we look forward to hearing about how you and your colleagues share your thinking about PBL practice in the comments section below.
+We look forward to hearing about how you and your colleagues share your thinking about PBL practice in the comments section below.